Jinjinov/wpf-localization-multiple-resource-resx-one-language/README.md

-# Simple WPF localization with multiple Resource.resx files used for one language.
+# WPF localization with multiple Resource.resx files (resource managers) used for one language.

 If you only want to localize text and you find the [WPF Localization Extension](https://github.com/XAMLMarkupExtensions/WPFLocalizationExtension) too large for your needs, you can use this as a "one file" alternative that can localize strings (but not images).